Erosion Control

 —Wes Gibbs, Jones County, 2024

--Ole Skaar, Roadside Development, Iowa DOT, 2011
+—Ole Skaar, Roadside Development, Iowa Department of Transportation, 2011

-We have a couple organic farmers in the county.
+We have a couple of organic farmers in the county.
 When I need straw, I buy it from them.
 They usually have a field in their rotational plan that will be in oats.
 I support the concept and like to help them in this small way.

 —Linn Reece, Hardin County, 2011